Teen arrested in connection with murder of Logan County man in Louisiana

 Ghost guns are unserialized, privately made firearms that law enforcement officers are increasingly recovering at crime scenes in cities across the country, according to a 2022 press release from the White House.

-Evans was arrested in connection with first-degree murder, carjacking, possession of an unidentifiable firearm, armed robbery with a firearm and possession of a machine gun, according to a Facebook post by the Sheriff's Office.
+Evans was arrested on charges of first-degree murder, carjacking, possession of an unidentifiable firearm, armed robbery with a firearm and possession of a machine gun, according to a Facebook post by the sheriff's office.